moorepants/dissertation/_sources/davisbicycle.txt

 retained the blinder and provided the perturber with a series of random push/pull sequences before each run.
-The operator applied as many perturbations as possible over the length of the track, which didn't give much unpredictability in the time of perturbation.
+The operator applied as many perturbations as possible over the length of the track, which didn't give much unpredictability in the time of perturbation. :ref:`Figure 10 <figPerturbation>` gives an example perturbation measurement during a treadmill run.

+.. _figPerturbation:

 .. figure:: figures/davisbicycle/perturbation.*

-   figPerturbation
+   :width: 5in
+   :align: center
+   :target: _images/pertubation.png

    The left figure shows an example of a lateral perturbation sequence during a treadmill run.
 The right figure shows the profile of a perturbation over one